yandex-cloud/docs/en/storage/hosting/index.md

 > [!NOTE]
 >
-> You can use HTTPS only if there is no dot in a bucket name.
+>You can use HTTPS only if there is no dot in a bucket name.

 ## Your own domain

-You can use your own domain to display the website.
+To display the site, you can use your own domain (for example, `www.example.com`).

 In this case:

-- The bucket name must exactly match the domain name.
+- The name of the bucket must match the domain name (for example, `www.example.com`).

+    > [!NOTE]
+    >
+    > Use only for hosting third-level domains or higher in [!KEYREF objstorage-name].
+This is related to how `CNAME` records are processed on DNS hosting.
+Read more in point 2.4 in [RFC 1912](https://www.ietf.org/rfc/rfc1912.txt).

 - Set up an alias for the bucket through your DNS provider or on your own DNS server.

-    For instance, for the `example.com` domain, the following record should be added:
+    For instance, for the `www.example.com` domain, the following record should be added:

     ```
-    example.com CNAME example.com.[!KEYREF s3-web-host]
+    www.example.com CNAME www.example.com.[!KEYREF s3-web-host]
     ```

 > [!NOTE]
 >
-> The website is accessible only over HTTP, for instance, `http://example.com` or `http://example.com.[!KEYREF s3-web-host]`.
+>The website is accessible only over HTTP, for instance, `http://www.example.com` or `http://www.example.com.[!KEYREF s3-web-host]`.